 Surface treatment was performed by a laser beam to form a dispersed oxide layer in Zr-based alloys.
-Laser beam scanning of a tube coated with yttrium oxide (Y_2O_3) resulted in the formation of a dispersed oxide layer in the tube's surface region.
-It is the early stages of the experiment using alloys developed by KEPCO NF.
-Continuous research will be done to form the optimal ODS layer in these alloy tubes.
+Laser beam scanning of a tube coated with Y_2O_3 resulted in the formation of a dispersed oxide layer in the tube's surface region.
+This surface ODS treatment can improve the mechanical properties of Zr tubes, and thus is useful for manufacturing Zr tubes with enhanced safety and accident tolerance.